 Every single client portfolio is monitored and adjusted individually.
 Our algorithm makes use of data about current and historical returns of different ETFs to generate thousands of scenarios for the likely future development of each client portfolio, keeping in mind the characteristics of each ETF such as volatility and correlations with other ETFs.
 You can read more about this in our "Better Risk Management" section, as well as in our section on "Evidence-Based Investing".
 Scalable Capital employs a team of dozens of software engineers and experts with PhDs in financial econometrics to ensure its technology is delivering the best outcome for its clients.

 Yes, absolutely.
 Robo advisors typically ask you to complete a questionnaire regarding your investment goals and horizon, as well as your risk preferences and experience, and then tailor your portfolio according to these specifications.
-However, if you feel like your situation is unique it may be worth consulting with a Financial Advisor.
 At the same time, offerings vary between different investment services, so it is worth checking thoroughly and making sure your individual circumstances are taken into account as far as possible.
+If you feel like your situation is complicated or would like further assistance it may be worth using our Financial Advice service.

 The mobile apps and websites robo advisors have built are typically user-friendly, intuitive and accessible.
 If you are comfortable navigating a website there is no reason why a digital investment manager, as robo advisors are often called, would be too complex a service for you to use.
 If you like to use mobile apps to stay up-to-date, you can use a robo advisor's app to check the performance of your portfolio at any time of the day and wherever you are.
 Again, depending on the provider of your choice, the features of the mobile app will differ.